Submitting Your VFP Research Proposal

-VFP requires each faculty applicant to develop and submit a collaborative research project proposal.
-This proposal is co-written by the faculty applicant and the collaborating staff member of the DOE host laboratory, who together serve as the project’s co-Principal Investigators.
+A key part of your VFP application is a collaborative research project proposal.
+This proposal must be co-written by you (the faculty applicant) and a staff member from the DOE host laboratory, who will both serve as the project's lead researchers (co-Principal Investigators).

-• All VFP faculty applicants must submit a co-written project research proposal prior to the close of the application deadline.
+• Mandatory Submission: All VFP faculty applicants must submit this co-written research proposal by the application deadline.

-• Research proposals must be uploaded as an Adobe Acrobat format file (.pdf) using the VFP online application system.
+• Format: Your proposal must be uploaded as a PDF file (.pdf) through the VFP online application system.

-• Requirements for the formatting, content, submission, and evaluation of VFP proposals are provided below.
+• Detailed Guidelines: Below are the requirements for formatting, content, submission, and evaluation of VFP proposals.

 Element